tonyduan/matrix-completion/README.md

-### Matrix completion library for Python
+### Matrix completion in Python

 Last update: February 2019.

 ---

 Python code for a few approaches at low-dimensional matrix completion.
-These methods operate in-memory and do not scale beyond size 500 x 500 or so.
+These methods operate in-memory and do not scale beyond size 1000 x 1000 or so.
+Nuclear norm minimization is particularly slow.
+If the number of factors is well-known in advance, alternating least squares and biased alternating least squares are recommended over singular value thresholding.

 #### Methods